 The ACPA Commission for Admissions, Orientation, and First-Year Experience (AOFYE) provides superior resources for scholarship, recognition, and networking for all association members whose work is engaged in the management of student enrollment and adjustment.
 AOFYE is able to do this through its network of professionals whose expertise and understanding that college and university transition programs function best as integrated, intentionally-connected, and comprehensive processes.

 The Commission for Assessment and Evaluation provides assessment tools, resources, and education for all student affairs professionals.
-Year-round responsibilities occur during your three-year term.
-We expect 7-10 directorate board openings.

 The ACPA Commission for Campus Safety and Emergency Preparedness (CCSEP) exists as a means to advance and respond to the need for formalized conversations around crisis response, campus protocol, and emergency management on our campuses.